libssh2/libssh2/docs/libssh2_channel_window_write_ex.md

-Check the status of the write window Returns the number of bytes which may be safely written on the channel without blocking. 'window_size_initial' (if passed) will be populated with the size of the initial window as defined by the channel_open request
+Check the status of the write window Returns the number of bytes which may be safely written on the channel without blocking. 'window_size_initial' (if passed) is populated with the size of the initial window as defined by the channel_open request

 # RETURN VALUE